Key Management

 }

-Add META-INF/services/com.trustweave.kms.spi.KeyManagementServiceProvider containing the provider’s fully qualified class name.
+Add META-INF/services/org.trustweave.kms.spi.KeyManagementServiceProvider containing the provider’s fully qualified class name.
 After that, TrustWeaveDefaults can pick it up automatically.

 Important: All providers MUST implement supportedAlgorithms and all KMS instances MUST implement getSupportedAlgorithms().